A fighting chance for every child

 A manifesto to end educational inequality

-In September, we will have a new Prime Minister and a new government.
-They have an opportunity to break the cycle of disadvantage and build a country in which every child leaves school with the skills and knowledge that they need to succeed in the world.
+Our new government has an opportunity to break the cycle of disadvantage and build a country in which every child leaves school with the skills and knowledge that they need to succeed in the world.
 To do this, tackling inequality in education must be at the heart of our new Prime Minister’s agenda.
 This is not just a matter of fairness - our country’s long-term prosperity depends on it.

 Since then, we have seen progress, but there is still lots more to be done.
 We need to see more action to weight resources and funding towards those pupils and schools serving disadvantaged communities – where the challenges are harder.
 We know that change does not happen overnight, and so we have been working hard to keep our proposals at the top of decision makers agenda.

-We strongly encourage the new Prime Minister to adopt these recommendations to give every child a fighting chance for a bright future - and in turn build a fairer thriving society.
+We all have a role to play.
+We strongly encourage the government, business, schools and charities to adopt and promote these recommendations to give every child a fighting chance for a bright future - and in turn build a fairer thriving society.